 At Digital Pathways we have the solution to protecting your passwords, and sanity, thanks to the simple, memorable and highly secure authentication solution, PINgrid.
 A highly intuitive system, PINgrid works on pattern recognition, utilising the theory that humans are able to remember patterns far better than written data.
 When logging on to a system that uses PINgrid a user is presented with grid filled with squares.
 Each square contains a number in a seemingly random sequence.
 By mentally placing your chosen pattern over the grid you are then able to determine a passcode based on the numbers that your pattern covers.
 Each time you login these numbers will change, leaving you always with a One Time Code.
 Though the pattern stays the same, the code is unique to you, therefore negating the need for passwords or PINs.

 There is truly innovative technology out there that can severally reduce the amount of identity theft suffered by users all over the world.
-There are though a number of issues that need to be overcome before authentication systems such as PINgrid become mainstream.
+There are though some issues that need to be overcome before authentication systems such as PINgrid become mainstream.
 Integration is obviously key, with every cashpoint and online login portal requiring new hardware and software to perform.
-There is also the cost to the user too in terms of the devices they would need in order to create each One Time Code.
+There is also the cost to the user too regarding the devices they would need to create each One Time Code.
 Lastly, therefore, is user acceptance.
 Despite its obvious flaws and frustrations, passwords and PINs have become an integral part of our everyday lives.
 Such a radical movement away from this now traditional means of identification to a more visually orientated method could prove disorientating and difficult for many, despite its infinite ease.